IBM/aspera-cli/README.md

         --validator=VALUE            Identifier of validator (optional for central) --asperabrowserurl=VALUE     URL for simple aspera web ui --sync-name=VALUE            Sync name
-        --token-type=ENUM            Type of token used for transfers: [aspera], basic, hybrid --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes]
+        --default-ports=ENUM         Use standard FASP ports or get from node api (gen4): no, [yes]